-Non-residents income-tax for investors not resident in Spain with a permanent establishment entities resident in Spain.
+Non-residents income-tax for investors not resident in Spain with a permanent establishment

+Non-resident investors with a permanent establishment in Spain will be subject to the provisions governed by Chapter III of the referred IRNR Law, without prejudice to which is established by the Treaties entered into by Spain to avoid double taxation.

+Income obtained by non-resident investors with a permanent establishment in Spain will not be subject to withholding tax on account of the Non-residents Income Tax upon the same terms indicated above for legal entities resident in Spain.
 The withholding tax procedure will be also the same as provided for such entities.

-Non-resident investors with a permanent establishment in Spain will be subject to the provisions governed by Chapter III of the referred NRIT Law, without prejudice to which is established by the Treaties entered into by Spain to avoid double taxation.

-Income obtained by non-resident investors with a permanent establishment in Spain will not be subject to withholding tax on account of the NRIT upon the same terms indicated above for legal